AlexVasilevski2/Excel-Dashboards/README.md

 <h1>Project 2.
 Financial Forecasting - Hotel Resort Sales</h1>

 1. Forecasted the next 2 years of monthly sales for the Hotel Resort, taking into account seasonality using the function Forecast.ETS and the Forecast Sheet.

-What are the key reason to forecast?

-1. Strategic Planning: It helps in setting realistic goals, identifying growth opportunities, and developing long-term strategies to achieve business objectives.

-3. Financial Management: Forecasting aids in assessing future revenue, expenses, and profitability, enabling better cash flow and resource allocation.

-5. Investment Decisions: It provides valuable insights for stakeholders and potential investors, highlighting the business’s future earning potential and financial health.

-7. Risk Mitigation: By predicting potential challenges and deviations, businesses can proactively plan and implement measures to address economic downturns or unforeseen expenses.

 Resources: https://www.youtube.com/watch?v=6rqhMnOgQnU